 • Assist in the application and management of public and private grants.

-• Partner with Executive Director to advance thought leadership around specific topics/emerging practice areas.
+• Advance thought leadership around specific topics/emerging practice areas.

 • Share in knowledge dissemination, reporting, and communications.